 A recent Shape magazine article starts out with a very provocative statement: “When you see a 50-year-old actress who can pass for 35, you can bet that good genes aren’t the only things responsible for her youthful glow.”
-It’s no secret that the rich and famous of Beverly Hills have been turning to Botox® and plastic surgery for years in an attempt to hang on to their youth.
-But did you know that many among this “it” crowd have been visiting some of the most expensive clinics in the world for controversial human growth hormone (HGH) therapy?
+Allure magazine, in its "Anti-Aging Special" issue, highlighted growth hormone as its year-end call-out.
+And it's no secret that the rich and famous have been visiting some of the most expensive clinics in the world for controversial human growth hormone (HGH) therapy.

 Why?
-Because they believe HGH helps reduce body fat, increase lean muscle mass, boost mood, heighten sex drive, gives them plenty of energy, gets rid of wrinkles and tightens saggy skin... making them look and feel decades – not years, but decades – younger.
+Because they believe HGH helps reduce body fat, increase lean muscle mass, boost mood, heighten sex drive, give them plenty of energy, get rid of wrinkles, and tighten saggy skin... making them look and feel decades – not years, but decades – younger.
 In fact, some are even calling it the “Fountain of Youth.”

-Until recently, the answer to that question would have been a resounding "No." However, in September of 2012, a group of some of the most highly respected scientists in the world presented their research findings at the prestigious Obesity Society’s 30th Annual Scientific Meeting.
-These research results made headlines, because they showed that for the first time, there was an oral compound capable of increasing mean, bioactive, serum (blood) growth hormone levels... by 682%.
+Until recently, the answer to that question would have been a resounding "No." However, things changed when a group of some of the most highly respected scientists in the world presented their research findings at their 30th Annual Scientific Meeting in San Antonio, Texas.
+Since then, the research has been presented at The Academy of Women's Health's 21st Annual Congress in Washington, D.C., and the 9th World Congress of Cosmetic Dermatology held in Athens, Greece.
+These research results made headlines, because they showed that for the first time, there was an oral compound capable of increasing mean, bioactive, serum (blood) growth hormone levels... by 682%.*

 The formula that was the subject of these research findings is now being sold by SanMedica International™ under the trade name SeroVital.
-And despite its much-hyped research, SeroVital remained an "underground" sensation... until the famed Dr. Oz discussed the product's research on his show.
+And despite its much-hyped research, SeroVital remained an "underground" sensation... until the product's research was discussed on national television.

-Before long, SanMedica was having trouble keeping SeroVital – with its highly specialized, patented amino acid formula – in stock.
+Before long, SanMedica was having trouble keeping SeroVital – with its highly specialized, patented, amino acid formula – in stock.
 It went from underground sensation to full-blown phenomenon.
-Even the United States Patent Office has added to the SeroVital explosion by issuing U.S. Pat.
-Nos.
-8,551,542, 8,715,752 and 8,722,114 protecting the SeroVital formula from imitators.

 "There are three."